Miss BG

-Miss BG (short for Big Girl) is a 3D animated series based on the French children's book series "Gudule" authored by Fanny Joly, illustrated by Roser Capdevila and published by Hachette-Jeunesse.
+Miss BG (short for Big Girl), is a 3-D animated series based on the "Gudule" French children's book series published by Hachette-Jeunesse, authored by Fanny Joly and illustrated by Roser Capdevila.
 The original English version was later dubbed in French under the retitle Bravo Gudule.

 The title was copyrighted in 2004 and production began in 2005.

 It is a joint Canadian/French production and is distributed by Breakthrough Animation.
 Fifty-two 30-minute episodes (each having 2 stories, also aired separately as 104 episodes of 15 minutes) have been produced to date.
-The developers also described it as having two seasons each having fifty-two 13-minute episodes with two 26-minute specials and twenty-four 2-minute fillers.
+The developers also described it as having two seasons each having fifty-two thirteen-minute episodes with two twenty-six minute specials and twenty-four two-minute fillers.

 Synopsis

-"BG" stands for "Bella Gloria" and her surname is Baxter.
-The main character of the series, Miss BG, is an 8-year-old girl according to Breakthrough Animation.
-Her brother George has a very active personality and dotes on his pet hamster Albert.

-BG is an energetic redhead girl who hangs out in a tree house with two friends, Gad and Alex.
-Gad's father, Mr. Mansour, owns the neighborhood market while Alex's older brother Robbie is a teenager who often lends a hand when the children need the aid of an older person, escorts them to and from school plus generally chaperones them when they are out and about.
+BG is an energetic redhead girl who hangs out in a tree house with two friends.

-Other characters in the series include Brittany-Ann, a wealthy blonde rival of BG, Kayla, Brittany-Ann's brunette best friend, Billy, a boastful, brown-haired, athletic 9-year-old boy who is also Brittany-Ann's friend and crush, Terri, a teenage girl who babysits Miss BG and George, Alice, her aunt, and Ouma, Gad's grandmother who lives with his family.

-Miss BG aired on qubo and Smile of a Child in the United States, TVOKids in Canada, M2 in Hungary, Cartoonito in the United Kingdom, ABC1 in Australia, Minimax in Romania, TiJi and France 5 in France, RTE Two's The Den in Ireland and Ketnet in Belgium.